jonathanlermitage/tikione-jacocoverage/README.md

 * Graeme Ingleby - provided NetBeans Module support ([website](http://gingleby.com/2015/01/netbeans-multi-module-code-coverage-antjacoco/))

 ### License
-[WTFPL](http://www.wtfpl.net) License.
+LGPL License.
 In other words, you can do what you want: this project is entirely OpenSource, Free and Gratis.